the-turing-way/the-turing-way/book/website/collaboration/shared-ownership/shared-ownership-defaults.md

 And hence, the default options for ongoing and new projects should nudge strongly towards adopting a shared ownership model.

 The minimum default for an open source project should include the following documents:
-i. defining the open source license, ii. describing ways to support contributions and acknowledge contributors, and iii. visibly sharing ownership with the community of contributors.
+1. defining the open source license,
+2. describing ways to support contributions and acknowledge contributors, and
+3. visibly sharing ownership with the community of contributors.

 ## Open Source License by Default